5 Tips For Turning A Simple Pizza Into A Healthy Dinner — Plus 10 Great Recipes For Inspo

 At the pizzeria, there may be a limit to how many veggies you can choose, or you may have to pay up for those extra leafy greens—but at home, you're free to add as much as you like, no charge necessary.
-When it comes to which veggies you add, you can let your preferences, and the contents of your fridge, guide you—or you can take your cues from whatever nutrients you're hoping to add to your pizza.
+When it comes to which veggies you add, you can let your preferences, and the contents of your fridge, guide you—or take your cues from whatever nutrients you're hoping to add to your pizza.

 Kale and spinach are perfect pizza pairings—especially when lightly precooked with a bit of garlic to add a punch of flavor.
-Some other great options to add warm are mushrooms, cruciferous veggies like broccoli, eggplant, and zucchini, or your favorite varieties of onions or peppers.
-But some veggies are best added after the pizza comes out of the oven: a handful of fresh bitter arugula or watercress offers a lovely contrast to the hot pizza.
+Some other great options to add warm are mushrooms; cruciferous veggies like broccoli, eggplant, and zucchini; or your favorite varieties of onions or peppers.
+But some veggies are best added after the pizza comes out of the oven: A handful of fresh bitter arugula or watercress offers a lovely contrast to the hot pizza.